Department of Linguistics & TESOL | The University of Texas at Arlington

 Native Languages of the Southwest at UT Arlington

 Press Clippings & Other News

-Various projects connected to work done under the Native American Languages Lab with Dr. Colleen Fitzgerald have garnered publicity in the media.
+Various projects connected to work done under the Native American Languages Lab with Dr. Colleen Fitzgerald, her students, fellow collaborators and partner language communities have garnered publicity in the media.
 Specific links appear below.

 An article in Diverse: Issues in Higher Education talks about the 2012 Oklahoma Breath of Life Workshop.

 Claiming one’s ancestral tongue has its merits, Dr. Fitzgerald said, “There are studies that show there is significant, [positive] educational impact for underrepresented groups when their educational experience includes a component of their heritage language,” she said.
 “One of our goals — in a social justice context — is to … allow Native American children to express their traditions, their heritage in the same setting where there are other students.”